Small Business/Business Owners and Divorce

 The Power Of Negotiation

-At Schondorf Law, we begin by taking a look at the broad picture, taking into account all of your combined marital assets.
+At John Buchmiller & Associates, we begin by taking a look at the broad picture, taking into account all of your combined marital assets.
 We will then determine what assets you would willingly give to the other party, which assets you desire to keep, and which assets we can use as bargaining chips to help obtain your desired assets.
 By having a clear plan of attack in mind, we can craft a reasonable offer that allows you to keep the assets that are most important to you.
 If your spouse is unwilling to negotiate or compromise, then we will do whatever is necessary to fight for your right to your fair share.
 By showing willingness to negotiate, you are painting yourself as a reasonable individual which may earn you favor with the courts, if an agreement is unable to be reached otherwise.

 Free Consultation with an Experienced Small Business Divorce Attorney